rpidanny/llm-prompt-templates/apps/chrome-extension/README.md

 Once installed, you can use the LLM Prompt Templates Chrome Extension in two ways:

-1. **Using the hotkey**: Press `Ctrl + T` to open the prompt templates menu.
+1. **Using the hotkey**: Press `Alt/Option + Shift + P` to open the prompt templates menu.
 You can then select the desired prompt template from the list and insert it into the LLM input field.

 2. **Using the command**: Type `/templates` in the LLM input field to open the prompt templates menu.
 You can then select the desired prompt template from the list and insert it into the LLM input field.